nkcyber/cybersword/README.md

 # NKCyber Cybersword

-> CyberSword is a friendly, online cybersecurity competition for people learning cybersecurity.
+> CyberSword is a beginner-friendly online cybersecurity competition.
 Students will complete a series of fun challenges and gain hands-on experience with Python programming, SQL, and cybersecurity.
 Students will need a laptop or desktop machine with an updated browser and an internet connection.

 ## Getting Started